 Saliva was on tour in support of its latest single, ‘High On Me’ when Swinny died.
 The band had been touring alongside Any Given Sin and Through Fire at the time of Swinny’s passing.
 According to a posting placed on Any Given Sin’s Facebook page late Thursday morning, the remainder of the dates for the tour have been cancelled due to Swinny’s death.

-Extrovert is available now through Spinefarm Records.
-More information on the record is available along with all of Saint Asonia’s latest news at:
+More information on Swinny’s passing is available along with all of Saliva’s latest news at:

-To keep up with the latest entertainment reviews and news, go online to https://www.facebook.com/philspicks and “Like” it.
-Fans can always keep up with the latest entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.
+To keep up with the latest entertainment news and reviews, go online to https://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.